stepjam/PyRep/README.md

 - error: command 'x86_64-linux-gnu-gcc' failed
   - You may be missing packages needed for building python extensions.
 Try: `sudo apt-get install python3-dev`, and then re-run the installation.

+Problems with conda
+- problem with qt such as `symbol __cxa_throw_bad_array_new_length, version Qt_5 not defined in file libQt5Gui.so.5 with link time reference`.
+  - I recommend using python >= 3.7 in your env.(I tested with some 3.6 versions and got error above.
+3.7 solves the problem).
+  - second make sure you have removed qt packages in conda env you are using for pyrep.(see [issue #76](#76))

+  *Since the package is install at `~/.local/lib/python3.7/site-packages` even if you created a conda env.
+I guess the problem with qt installed in conda env comes from here*

 ## Getting Started

 1. First take a look at [Usage](#usage) and the examples in the *examples/* folder to see if PyRep might be able to accelerate your research.